 At the next cyclical automatic re-enrolment date, the employer must repeat the re-enrolment assessment.
 Again, this is a date of the employer’s choice; from a six month window starting three months before the third anniversary of the employer’s last cyclical automatic re-enrolment date and ending three months from that anniversary.

 Make sure that your chosen payroll software can handle the re-enrolment process.
-This feature will be included in BrightPay from 2017/18 and will be activated by entering your chosen re-enrolment date.
+This feature is included in BrightPay and will be activated by entering your chosen re-enrolment date.